Copy and paste the below script into your own website or blog to embed this book.

 Kixmiller, now ridiculously disheveled with his comb-over flipped the wrong direction and wearing a nub of a tie, bellowed, “I’d like to see you try, you psychotic little whore!
 I can bury you with one phone call.”

 “Bring it on!
 At least I don’t have to pretend to like your nasty, sweaty man-boobs and droopy balls flopping all over me anymore!
 I had to fake it every time!”

 I called that one.
 And I also caught her admitting to having sex with him on video.
 Score one for the new PI.
 Berry turned on her heel and began stalking back toward her house, but Kixmiller had to get the last word.
 “I knew it was time to break things off with you.
 My new girlfriend is younger, prettier, and much better in the sack.”

 At his biting comment, she wheeled around to face him, her face bright red and eyes flashing.

 He didn’t know when to shut up.
 “Perkier in every way, too.
 Plus, you were getting a little too well used.”
 He added smugly, “You were quite frankly beginning to bore me.”

 She let out a screech and charged him, knife first.

 Caroline Fardig is the USA Today bestselling author of more than a dozen mysteries.
-Fardig’s Bad Medicine was named one of the best books of 2015 by Suspense Magazine.
+Fardig’s Bad Medicine was named one of the best books of the year by Suspense Magazine.
 She worked as a schoolteacher, church organist, insurance agent, funeral parlor associate, and stay-at-home mom before she realized that she wanted to be a writer when she grew up.
 Born and raised in a small town in Indiana, Fardig still lives in that same town with an understanding husband, two sweet kids, two energetic dogs, and one malevolent cat.